 The British fleet in Egypt, including HMS Illustrious, sailed as if destined for Malta which was now under siege from the Italians.
 But on the night of 11th November, HMS Illustrious with a small escort, under cover of darkness and with total radio silence broke off from the main fleet and headed north towards Taranto.

 Maintaining radio silence and without navigation lights to prevent detection, the first wave of twelve Swordfish took off just before 9pm on 11 November 1940, followed by the second wave of nine planes about 90 minutes later.
-They were each fitted with an auxiliary fuel tank because they were still over 170 miles from Taranto and had a two hour flight before reaching their targets as their maximum speed was just 75 knots.
+They were each fitted with an auxiliary fuel tank because they were still over 170 miles from Taranto.
+Their flight time to reach their target was over two hours as they travelled at a maximum speed of just 75 knots.

-Half of the Swordfish were armed with torpedoes, with the other half had aerial bombs and flares to carry out diversions.
+Half of the Swordfish were armed with torpedoes, with the other half carrying aerial bombs and flares to create diversions.
 The first wave of Swordfish began their approach from the south west just before midnight.
 The flare carriers lit up the Italian ships allowing the torpedo bombers to begin their dive into a storm of fire from over 800 anti-aircraft guns.

 Within ten minutes the Italian fleet was suffering massive damage.
 Three Italian battle ships, Littorio, Caio Duilio and Conte di Cavour had been crippled, four other ships were sunk or badly damaged and a number of shore installations destroyed.

 The success of the attack was a remarkable victory for such a small force.
 Had the same results been achieved in a traditional naval battle it would have been seen as a major victory for the Royal Navy.
 The Italian fleet had lost half of their capital ships in one night with over 600 men killed and wounded.
 British losses were two planes with two airmen killed and two taken prisoner.

 The Italian Navy’s Conde di Cavour lies crippled in Taranto Harbour